 (7) Form 990 – A Great PR Tool

 Depending on the size of your organization, you may or may not need to file a Form 990 or Form 990-EZ.
-Nevertheless, it is generally recommended that you do so anyway, as these documents will be available online at http://www.guidestar.org and many foundations rely on them in making funding decisions.
+Nevertheless, some smaller organizations do so anyway, as these documents will be available online at http://www.guidestar.org and many foundations rely on them in making funding decisions.
 As such, the Form 990 can be a wonderful public relations tool, a way for an organization to put its best foot forward.

 (8) Establish Separate Accounting Systems